 Hard Truths about Hard Liquor

 When it comes to hard liquors, there is much to enjoy; each spirit is its own world of taste, history, culture, science, and personal experience.
-But for a lot of people, the line between elegant enjoyment and a crippling drinking problem is very thin; and what can be an enlightening, rewarding hobby quickly becomes a corrupting dependence on alcohol and being drunk, even as health, finances and relationships fall by the wayside.
+Unfortunately, the slope between enjoying a drink and developing a problem is exceedingly slippery.